|You can contact us through the Torbay Hospital switchboard on 0300 456 8000 (local rate) or 01803 614567, or via the feedback page on this website.|

 After the birth of your baby you will have six weeks in which to register his/her birth.
 This can be done by appointment at the Registrar of Births office, preferably at the office in the area of baby's birth.

 The length of your stay in hospital will depend on how you and your baby progress, how confident you feel and the support you have available.
 Your named midwife will discuss and plan this with you.
-At home a midwife will visit as necessary until the tenth day after birth, including weekends and bank holidays, and then if all is well, your baby will be transferred to the health visitor.
+At home a midwife will visit as necessary until the tenth day after birth, and then if all is well, your baby will be transferred to the care of a health visitor.

-We strongly recommend taking your baby home in an approved car seat and prior to the baby's birth, it is a good idea for parents to familiarise themselves with the installation of the seat.
+We strongly recommend taking your baby home in an approved car seat.
+Prior to the baby's birth, it is a good idea for parents to familiarise themselves with the installation of the seat.
 Securing the seat remains the responsibility of the driver.

 Your family doctor will be informed of the birth.
-Please make an appointment to see your GP eight weeks after the birth for your postnatal check.
+Please make an appointment to see your GP 6-8 weeks after the birth for your postnatal check.